 Egg cartons: These are free and easy to acquire, but again, I don’t recommend them for most seeds.
 The individual compartments are too small to hold much growing medium, and the cardboard ones draw out the moisture quickly, so they need frequent watering.
 They may be all right for fast-germinating seeds, but the seedlings can’t stay in there long.

 Paper pots: It’s easy to make free, short-term containers from strips of newspaper wrapped around anything from a small vitamin bottle to a soup or soda can and then fill them with growing medium.
 They can be very handy for fast-sprouting seeds, and you can pop the whole thing in the ground at transplanting time.
 But once you add the growing medium, the moist paper gets soft quickly, so the “pots” won’t last long.
-Again, fine for fast-growing annuals and veggies but not for seeds that may need longer than a week or so to germinate, or that need to grow for more than a week or two before transplanting.
+Again, paper pots can be fine for fast-growing annuals and veggies but not for seeds that may need longer than a week or so to germinate, or that need to grow for more than a week or two before transplanting.

 Here are a couple of options I have had really good luck with and use often, particularly for seeds that need a chilling period at some point during their germination process.